 Aquatic Reserves, established by the Washington State Department of Natural Resources (DNR) on state-owned aquatic lands in Puget Sound, include important biodiversity and aquatic habitat critical to the health of the Puget Sound.

 Conserving these important areas is one strategy DNR is taking to protect and restore Puget Sound.
-To support DNR’s management of these aquatic lands, local partners have formed citizen stewardship committees for five of the seven Aquatic Reserves: Cherry Point, Fidalgo Bay, Maury Island, Nisqually Reach, and Smith and Minor Islands.
+To support DNR’s management of these aquatic lands, local partners have formed citizen stewardship committees for six of the eight Aquatic Reserves: Cherry Point, Fidalgo Bay, Maury Island, Nisqually Reach, Protection Island, and Smith and Minor Islands.
 Citizens serving on these committees engage to help implement the management actions for their local Aquatic Reserve in conjunction with DNR’s objectives.

 The Aquatic Reserves